CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 Patch files are a tree of objects.

+Running a patch file follows a recursive routine.

+This routine has the form (current patch object, current target object).

+The current target object is treated the same regardless of actual type.

+The routine is:

+For each key in the current patch object...

+1. If the current target's value for the key is undefined, set it to the value for the key in the patch object.
+2. Else, if the patch object's value for the key is an Object (and not a subclass - think boxed type coercion), apply the algorithm for (the current target's value for the key, the patch object's value for the key).
+3. Else, set the current target's value for the key to the value for the key in the patch object.

-(If the `patch-steps` proposal becomes part of CLS, it then also becomes a valid patch format.)
+Note from the future: If the `patch-steps` proposal becomes part of CLS, it then also becomes a valid patch format.

 ### Virtual Dependencies